 All assessments follow the same principle - to clearly identify any perceived risk/ hazard and to evidence action taken to remove or reduce the risk to an acceptable level.
 If following a discussion of the assessment, the headteacher/ governors approve the activity, it may take place.
-Risk assessment writing is the responsibility of the class teacher wishing to lead the activity.
-They must be submitted in good time for a decision to be made.
+Risk assessment writing is the responsibility of the class teacher wishing to lead the activity and they will be supported by Senior staff as required.
+All risk assessments shall be robust and fit for purpose.
+We follow the LA's SHaW templates where required and use the HSE's format of the 'five steps'.
+All risk assessments must be submitted to the Headteacher in good time for a decision to be made.
 All adults supporting the activity are required to read and sign the risk assessment.